juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Consolidate for at least 1-1:30 hr
 	* Clean chart
 * Sizing
-	* Buy at the breakout
+	* Buy at the breakout high of the consolidation
 	* Sell partially at the day's high
 	* Buy when it breaks day's high
 	* Sell into strength
 		* Use half of the most recent spike as risk if can not be sold into strength
-	* Sell at the average gain that's tracked
+	* Sell at the bottom of the consolidation

 ## Long Strategy Premarket Breakout Pattern
 * Stock is consolidating in a small range premarket with resistance